timalbert/livefortheline/source/_updates/2023-10-20-health-update.md

 <img alt="Ruthann at Dana-Farber" src="/assets/images/ruthann-dfci.jpg" />
 While I worked at Northeastern University, I couldn't have anticipated the ways I'd be prepared for this season.
 After 10 years growing in my career, landing on disability has been humbling, but I walked away with tremendous support, friendships and network.
 Perhaps, the most unlikely is Ruthann.
 We sat across from one another for 5 years, eventually connecting through our shared faith.
 Recently, she’s accompanied me at appointments as a seasoned patient navigator.
 Come to find out, her family has poured their lives into pushing back the darkness of brain cancer - from Dana-Farber’s inception no less!
 What a providential grace my kind, patient and generous friend has been over the years.

+<h2>Changing Seasons</h2>
+Despite the recent circumstances, we had a great end of summer and transition to the school year.
+As the seasons change we are finding refuge and strength in the LORD who <a href="https://www.esv.org/Hebrews+13:8">remains the same</a>.

 <x-blockquote class="font-mono" cite="https://hymnary.org/text/be_still_my_soul_the_lord_is_on_thy_side" caption="Kathrina von Schlegel">
     <div>
         <div>Be still, my soul;</div>